VeridicalCode/train-scheduler/README.md

 All local code was written solely by myself, Mars Getsoian.
 JQuery, Moment.js, and Bootstrap are the product of their respective communities, and the Firebase server service is provided by Google.

 ## Are There Bugs?
-A single known bug exists with the sorting function around noon and midnight, when trains scheduled to arrive after 1:00 sort higher than trains arriving earlier at times with higher numbers (generally 11-12).
-The solution is known and will be implemented in any further patches.
+* An issue exists with the sorting function around noon and midnight, when trains scheduled to arrive after 1:00 sort higher than trains arriving earlier at times with higher numbers (generally 11-12).
+* Some users have reported issues loading the page in non-Chrome browsers.